|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 After Allied forces occupied the area, Captain Barlett located the wreckage of his brother's P-38, with the assistance of the luluwai (chief) from a nearby village and learned how he was lived with them for two months until betrayed by the German missionary to the Japanese.

 Bartlett was officially declared dead on January 10, 1944.
-He is memorialized on the tablets of the missing at Manila American Cemetery.
+He earned the Air Medal.
+Bartlett is memorialized at Manila American Cemetery on the tablets of the missing.

 Captain Floyd I. Bartlett, O-424652 (brother)